 Like McCain has said he is going to veto every piece of legislation that has earmarks in it.

-Okay, he vetoes it.
+Okay, he vetoes it, and they override it.

 Democrats can stop him.

-So the the point that she's raising here is for the conservative movement now, and we believe, you know, we're conservatives first, and we believe that conservatism is the best way and maybe the only way to defend and preserve the traditions and institutions that have defined this country's greatness.
+So the point that she's raising here is for the conservative movement now, and we believe, you know, we're conservatives first, and we believe that conservatism is the best way and maybe the only way to defend and preserve the traditions and institutions that have defined this country's greatness.

 So what's actually better?